souris-dev/souris-dev/README.md

 Here's some quick info about me:

-- 🔭 I’m currently working on web development (frontent and backend) and compiler development
+- 🔭 I’m currently working on web development (frontent and backend) and periodically, compiler development.
-- 🌱 I am interested in machine learning, deep learning and natural language processing too
+- 🌱 I am interested in machine learning, deep learning and natural language processing too.
-- 👯 I also have some experience building apps in Flutter
+- 👯 I also have some experience building apps in Flutter.
 - 📫 How to reach me:

   LinkedIn: [Souris Ash](https://www.linkedin.com/in/souris-ash-32045719a/)